Scroll Top

 Nutrition value per 100 g.
 (Source: USDA National Nutrient Database).
 Recommended Dietary Allowance (RDA) calculation based on data from NIH Nutrient Recommendations and Database.

-Disclaimer: Percent Daily Values are calculated based on a 2,000 calorie diet.
+Note: Percent Daily Values are calculated based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.
-The information provided here is for informational purposes only.
-I am not a medical professional.
-Always consult with a qualified healthcare provider regarding any health-related questions or concerns.
+This information is for educational purposes only and is not intended as medical advice.
+Please consult with a healthcare professional for personalized recommendations.

 Principle Nutrient Value Unit RDA